-Why did the library get rid of fines on children’s and young adult materials?
+Why is the library eliminating all fines on library materials?

 The mission of the Dwight Foster Public Library is to help people achieve their full potential by being a leading resource for information, education, culture, and recreation.
 We believe in access to information.
-Unfortunately, some families were unable to utilize the library’s many resources because their library cards were blocked by overdue fines.
-Life gets busy and sometimes, despite our best intentions, we return our library books late.
-This happens to everyone.
-Some families are able to easily pay overdue fines.
-For other families, this is more of a financial burden.
-We hope that by eliminating overdue fines on children’s and young adult materials, small mistakes will not prevent families from using the library.
+We hope that by eliminating overdue fines on all library materials, small mistakes will not prevent anyone from using the library.

 What does “fine free” mean?

-Starting May 1, 2019, the Dwight Foster Public Library will no longer charge overdue fines on children’s and young adult materials checked out at our library.
-Overdue fines will still apply for adult materials, lucky day items, and young adult audiobooks.
-Also, overdue fines will still apply if you check out a Fort item at any other library.
+Starting February 15, 2021, the Dwight Foster Public Library will no longer charge overdue fines on library materials checked out at our library.
+Overdue fines will still apply if you check out a Fort item at any other library.

 What happens if I don’t return my items by the due date?